Idaho Idaho Capital Gains Deduction

 Historical Past-Year Versions of Idaho FORM CG

-We have a total of eight past-year versions of FORM CG in the TaxFormFinder archives, including for the previous tax year.
+We have a total of eleven past-year versions of FORM CG in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 Form CG, Idaho Capital Gains Deduction